apache/druid/docs/querying/sql-window-functions.md

 Apache Druid supports two query languages: [Druid SQL](sql.md) and [native queries](querying.md).
 This document describes the SQL language.

 Window functions are an [experimental](../development/experimental.md) feature.
 Development and testing are still at early stage.
 Feel free to try window functions and provide your feedback.

-There are known issues where ORDER BY only works on ascending order and certain options may cause errors.
+Window functions are an [experimental](../development/experimental.md) feature.
+Feel free to try window functions and provide your feedback.
+Windows functions are not currently supported by multi-stage-query engine so you cannot use them in SQL-based ingestion.

 Set the context parameter `enableWindowing: true` to use window functions.